jakelazaroff/til/typescript/tsconfig-flags-to-prevent-common-errors.md

 - [`noUnusedLocals`](https://www.typescriptlang.org/tsconfig#noUnusedLocals) raises an error when a local variable is declared but never used; the error can be suppressed by prefixing the variable name with an underscore.
 - [`noUnusedParameters`](https://www.typescriptlang.org/tsconfig#noUnusedParameters) raises an error when a function parameter is declared but never used; the error can be suppressed by prefixing the variable name with an underscore.
 - [`forceConsistentCasingInFileNames`](https://www.typescriptlang.org/tsconfig#forceConsistentCasingInFileNames) raises an error if the casing of an import specifier (`”foo.js”`) differs from the file on disk (`Foo.js`).
-- [`importsNotUsedAsValues`](https://www.typescriptlang.org/tsconfig#importsNotUsedAsValues) ensures that type-only imports are explicitly annotated as such (since they’re erased at runtime, they won’t behave the same as value imports if the module causes side effects).
+- [`verbatimModuleSyntax`](https://www.typescriptlang.org/tsconfig#verbatimModuleSyntax) ensures that type-only imports are explicitly annotated as such (since they’re erased at runtime, they won’t behave the same as value imports if the module causes side effects).
+Replaces [`importsNotUsedAsValues`](https://www.typescriptlang.org/tsconfig#importsNotUsedAsValues).